-2) Does the Peace Corps educate host families on the possibility of hosting LGBTQIA+ Volunteers?
+2) Does the Peace Corps educate host families on the possibility of hosting LGBTQI+ Volunteers?

-3) How do you protect LGBTQIA+ Peace Corps Volunteers?
+3) How do you protect LGBTQI+ Peace Corps Volunteers?

-4) Can LGBTQIA+ applicants elect to serve in countries where it’s either illegal or unacceptable to be queer?
+4) Can LGBTQI+ applicants elect to serve in countries where it’s either illegal or unacceptable to be queer?

 Many countries where the Peace Corps serves have more restrictive cultures with regard to sexual orientation and non-conforming gender identities, though some are more permissive.
 In every country, Peace Corps staff will work with Volunteers to provide them with locally informed perspectives before they arrive at their sites.
 Again, the Peace Corps does not place same-sex couples in countries where homosexual acts are criminalized.

 5) Can same-sex couples serve together in the Peace Corps?